LOCAL GOVERNMENT

 Local government in England

 There are 296 municipal units in England, consisting of all-purpose single-tier London Boroughs (32, as well as the City of London Corporation), metropolitan boroughs (36) and unitary authorities (63), and 164 non-metropolitan districts existing below 21 upper-tier county councils.
-In some cases, non-metropolitan districts can be known as borough or city councils, while some London Borough, metropolitan borough and unitary councils can also be known as ‘city’ councils.
+In some cases, non-metropolitan districts can be known as borough or city councils, while some London boroughs, metropolitan boroughs and unitary councils can also be known as ‘city’ councils.
 The single-tier councils all have the same responsibilities, but their designation reflects particular waves of reorganisation: London Boroughs (1965), metropolitan boroughs (1986) and unitary authorities (1995-1998, 2009 and 2019-23).
 Non-metropolitan districts perform mainly environmental, planning and housing functions in contrast to the all-purpose authorities that also provide education and social services.

-In the majority of these 296 councils, all but 14 are currently headed by a Council Leader elected from among the council (previously annually, since 2010 for four-year terms).
+In the majority of these 296 councils, all but 13 are currently headed by a Council Leader elected from among the council (previously annually, since 2010 for four-year terms).
 All councils are elected on four-year cycles but the type of elections (all out, half of seats or third of seats) is determined by each council, leading to a variety of election types across England (except in London and most Metropolitan Boroughs, which work on a single fixed all-out cycle).

 The directly elected Mayor of London (since 2000) is included among England’s elected mayors, but as the Greater London Authority (GLA) is a strategic regional body that does not provide local authority services, the London mayor is considered separately for most other purposes.
 Since 2011, Combined Authorities (CAs) consisting of leaders of constituent local authorities have been introduced to mostly metropolitan areas of England.
-Among their core responsibilities are transport, economic development, skills, housing investment and spatial planning, with other fields devolved as agreed with central government (e.g. social care, criminal justice).
+Among their core responsibilities are transport, economic development, skills, housing investment and spatial planning, with other fields devolved as agreed with the central government (e.g. social care, criminal justice).

 Local authorities where decisions were taken